-The Operation function selects the type of operation to be performed.
-The add, subtract, multiply, and divide functions require a second argument which may be a number, ω (2ðf), or the other trace.
-The log (base 10), square root, unwrap and d/dx functions require no argument.
+OperationThe Operation function selects the type of operation to be performed.
+The add, subtract, multiply, and divide functions require a second argument which may be a number, w (2πf), or the other trace.
+The log (base 10) and square root function require no argument.Do CalcPressing this key starts the actual calculation.
+The "Calculating" message appears below the graph while calculations are in progress.
+The calculation uses the operation specified by the Operation key and uses the argument chosen by the Argument keys.Note that many operations will require an AutoScale to display the result on the graph.